ashbb/code_review/md/00101_Riddles_in_Shoes.md

 <br><br><hr color=green>

-Step3: Show a riddle and create an input answer area
+Step 3: Show a riddle and create an input answer area
 ----------------------------------------------------
-- Click a button to show a riddle at random.
+- Click a button to show a random riddle.
-- Use these riddles.
+- Use the provided riddles.

-For details.
-+ At first, prepare Riddles.
++ First, let's prepare the Riddles.

 	Line 2-13.
-Assign 10 lines (riddles) to `Riddles` constant.
+Assign 10 lines (riddles) to the constant `Riddles`.

 	Line 14.
-Assign 10 numbers (0-9) to `Nums` constant at random by using `sort_by` method.
+Assign 10 numbers (0-9) to the constant `Nums` by using the `Enumberable#sort_by` method.

 + Show a riddle at a time under the `Question`.

 	Line 35.
-Create a tagline object and assign it to `@q` instance variable.
-At first, it is empty.
-So, nothing will be shown on the Shoes window.
+Create a tagline object and assign it to the instance variable `@q`.
+At first this is empty, so nothing will be displayed in our app's window.

 	Line 36.
-Define `set_riddle` method.
-It works to show the next riddle everytime when it is called.
+Define the `set_riddle` method.
+It shows a new riddle everytime it is called.

-	Line 17-22. `set_riddle` method has 4 lines (line 18-21). but 2 lines (19, 21) are no need so far.
-They are explained later.
+	Line 17-22.
+The `set_riddle` method has 4 lines (line 18-21), of which 2 (lines 19 and 21) are not needed so far.
+They will be  explained later.

-+ Creat an input answer area.
++ Create an input answer area.

 	Line 39.
-Using `edit_line` method.
-A edit\_line object is assigned to `@you` instance variable.
+Using the `edit_line` method, an edit\_line object is assigned to the instance variable `@you`.

 + Click a button to show a riddle at random.

 	Line 40.
-Using `button` method with block.
-When you click the button, it execute the lines within the block.
-This button has 5 lines within the block.
-But all lines are no need so far except `set_riddle`.
+Here we use the `button` method with a block.
+When you click the button, it executes the codewithin the block.
+This block consists of 5 lines, of which only the `set_riddle` is needed for this step of the exercise.

-+ Add a little explanation about `set_riddle`
++ A more detailed explanation of the `set_riddle` method.

 	Line 18.
-Pick up a number from `Nums` constant and assign it to `@num` instance variable.
-Why using instance variable instead of local variable?
-There is no need to use instance variable so far.
-See the next step.
+Pick a number from the constant `Nums` and assign it to the instance variable `@num`.
+Although there is no benefit in using an instance variable over a local variable right now, there will be later as you will see in the next step.

 	Line 20.
-Select the `@num`th riddle from `Riddle` and split a question and an answer and assign them to `@q.text` and `@a`.
-The tagline object `@q` has `text=` setter method to replace the string of tagline.
+Select the `@num`th riddle from `Riddles`, split question and answer and assign them to `@q.text` and `@a` respectively.
+The tagline object `@q` uses the `text=` setter method to replace the string displayed by the tagline.

-**Summary of Step3:** Run the following snippet.
+**Summary of Step 3:** Run the following snippet.

 	# step3.rb
 	Riddles =<<-EOS